mcpgod/cli/README.md

 ~/mcpgod/logs
 ```

-Each log file is timestamped to help you trace and debug any issues that arise.
+Each log file is organized by server name and timestamped to help you trace and debug any issues that arise.

 ## Development